 Getting to El Chaltén

 El Chaltén is a long journey from any major cities or travel hubs.
 The best way to get there is to take a three-hour flight from Buenos Aires to El Calafate, Argentina.
-From there, take a scenic three-hour bus ride to reach El Chaltén.
+From there, take a scenic three-hour bus ride to reach your trekking home base of El Chaltén.
 I recommend purchasing tickets ahead of time, as buses tend to fill up.
 I used BusBud.com to buy mine.

 There are dozens of hostels, hotels, and campgrounds in El Chaltén.
 I stayed in La Comarca Hostel, which is only a few blocks from the bus station.
 They let me lock up my excess travel gear while I was out on the trail.
 The hostel was a bit rustic, but it was affordable and had comfortable beds.
 That’s all I’m looking for.

 Keep an eye on that unpredictable Patagonian weather and try to find a decent window to start your hike.
 The Huemul Circuit is notorious for its ridiculous wind speeds, which can wreck your trek in a hurry.
-I always used WindGuru to keep track of the weather before my hikes in Patagonia.
+I used WindGuru to keep track of the weather before my hikes in El Chaltén.

 Having a GPS map is essential if you are trekking the Huemul Circuit.
-Since much of the trail is unmarked and quite difficult to follow, I would highly encourage you to get the Maps.me app (for free) onto your smartphone and download the region surrounding El Chaltén.
+Since much of the trail is unmarked and quite difficult to follow, I would highly encourage you to get the Maps.me app ahead of your trek and download the region surrounding El Chaltén.

 The entire Huemul Circuit trail is available and easy to follow.
 Turn airplane mode on and leave location services enabled to save your battery as you navigate.
 You won’t need cell service to use the maps.
 Drop a few waypoints before you start the hike so you know where the destinations and landmarks will be.